 Medical dosimetry is a newly emerging health care profession designed to support radiation oncology physicians.
-Medical dosimetrists are part of the medical physics group and together with the medical physicist and the radiation oncologist design a computer-based plan of treatment for cancer patients.
-Since all the calculations are derived from diagnostic scans (X-ray, CT, MRI), the medical dosimetrist works primarily with computers to develop the treatment plans; once approved, the treatment is delivered to the patient over a period of several weeks.
+Medical dosimetrists are part of the medical physics group and together with the medical physicists and the radiation oncologists design computer-based plans of treatment for cancer patients.
+Since all the calculations are derived from diagnostic scans (Xray, CT, MRI, PET), the medical dosimetrist works primarily with computers to develop the treatment plans; once approved, the treatment is delivered to the patient over a period of several weeks.
 Medical dosimetrists work primarily in radiation treatment centers and comprehensive cancer centers.
 Opportunities for work in industry as application support specialists or in sales are also available.
 The clinical work week is typically a standard 40-hour week, though weekend and evening shifts may be required.